jundalisay/superb/content/en/research/descartes/world/chapter-04.md

-+++
+---
+title: "The Void--Why are we not Aware of Certain Bodies?"
+heading: "Chapter 4"
+date: 2020-09-24
+author: "Rene Descartes"
+image: "/covers/world.jpg"
-title= "The Void-- Why are we not Aware of Certain Bodies?" heading= "Chapter 4" author= "Rene Descartes" image= "/covers/world.jpg" description= "All bodies, both hard and liquid, are made from the same matter" linkb= "/research/descartes/world/chapter-03" linkbtext= "Chapter 3" linkf= "/research/descartes/world/chapter-05" linkftext= "Chapter 5" icon= "/icons/descartes.png"
+description: "All bodies, both hard and liquid, are made from the same matter"
-+++
+icon: "/icons/descartes.png"
+---

 Why can't we sense the aether? <!-- air compared to other bodies?  -->